 Talk about how your friendships are going or what’s happening at work.

-Talk about your business / income / relationships / health
+5. Talk about your business / income / relationship / health

 Try talking about everyday things like work, income, relationships and health.
 Not only are these forefront on your mind, which should make them easy to discuss and get the ball rolling.